 There is a lot with three gray three-story houses built of brick.
 The houses are quite big and look luxurious.
 They take a Neo-Gothic look.
 The site has now the Xi'an Incident Memorial Hall.

 Zhang Xueliang was born about the year 1900, though people are not sure about the exact date.
 He lived a remarkable 100 or 101 years.
 He was born in China and died in the year 2001 in Honolulu, Hawaii.
-He was a warlord, a Nationalist leader, and a traitor against his government, but he lived a long happy life in Taiwan and America.
 His life is very unusual and interesting.